 Patti Madigan, SCSEP Project Manager

 611 Central Avenue Room 319

 Towson, MD 21204-4115

 Serving Baltimore County

 - Prince Georges County Department of Family Services, Aging Services Division

 Serving Prince George's County

-The Department of Labor, Licensing and Regulation, Division of Workforce Development and Adult Learning is committed to promoting the employment of all workers, and specifically older workers.
+The Department of Labor, Division of Workforce Development and Adult Learning is committed to promoting the employment of all workers, and specifically older workers.
 Many Maryland employers hire older workers as part of their regular recruitment efforts.
 However, as the median age of the workforce continues to increase, more employers will seek to utilize the skills, experience and talents of older workers.

 Maryland’s American Job Center

 American Job Centers are located throughout Maryland to serve businesses and job seekers.
 Use the county directory to find the center nearest you.